-In January 2012, a small group of adults, whose childhoods were disastrously affected by homelessness, met to organize a new partnership with children and young people and their families who are currently or recently homeless.
-Our purpose is to mentor relationships and community with these children to nurture the spiritual, emotional, and material means to a fulfilling life.
-Teaching and reminding each other that through right relationships, and the strength of our community, we can not only achieve personal success, but help to build neighborhood in a world growing poorer indeed for the lack of it.
+In January 2012, a small group of adults whose childhoods were disastrously affected by homelessness, met to organize a new partnership for families with children who are currently or who were recently homeless.
+Our purpose is to foster relationships and a sense of community with these children in order to nurture the spiritual, emotional, and material means to a fulfilling life.
+Teaching and reminding each other that through personal relationships and the strength of our community, we can not only achieve personal success, but help to build community in a world growing poorer indeed for the lack of it.

 Further, in the United States, and especially in more rural areas such as Maryland’s Eastern Shore, homelessness among families with children is growing into a problem of epic proportions.
-According the a recent study by the National Law Center on Homelessness and Poverty in Washington, D.C., children under the age of 18 account for 39% of the homeless population; 42% of these children are under the age of five.
-Moreover, this same study found that especially in rural areas, the numbers of children experiencing homelessness is much higher than in cities.
+According to a recent study by the National Law Center on Homelessness and Poverty in Washington, D.C., children under the age of eighteen account for 39% of the homeless population; 42% of these children are under the age of five.
+Additionally, this same study found that especially in rural areas, the numbers of children experiencing homelessness is much higher than in cities.

-There is an indispensable need for a spiritual focus in empowering these children and young people.
-Such things as restoring confidence in themselves and in the world as a place in which they can be successful and fulfilled, identifying and addressing neglected educational and cultural skills, offering encouragement and a helping hand in completing high school and being able to move on to college, are just a few among many of the spiritually-based resources which Deep Roots seeks to offer as enrichment for their lives.
-Deep Roots is a project, not just of teaching others how to fish, but of making the pond itself accessible for them— opening the gates of possibility and potential.
+There is an indispensable need for a spiritual focus on empowering these children and young people.
+Such things as restoring confidence in themselves and in the world as a place in which they can be successful and fulfilled, identifying and addressing neglected educational and cultural skills, and offering encouragement and a helping hand in completing high school and being able to move on to college, are just a few among the many resources which Deep Roots seeks to offer as enrichment for their lives.
+Deep Roots is a project, not just of teaching others how to fish, but of making the pond itself accessible for all — opening the gates of possibility and potential.